JuanPabloDiaz/JuanPabloDiaz/readme.md

 </div>

-<p align="justify">Front-End Developer obsessed with building beautiful and functional web experiences.
+<p align="justify">Full Stack Developer obsessed with building beautiful and functional web experiences.
 Driven by a constant learning mindset and eager to contribute to a collaborative startup team.</p>

 <!-- ### 🎯 Some technologies I use: -->
 <div align="center">